polymonster/jsn/readme.md

     -i list of input files or directories to process -o output file or directory
     -I list of import directories, to search for imports -p print output to console
+    -keep_vars keep jsn_vars in the output json
 ```

 # Python API